chef/chef-web-docs/chef_master/source/chef_license_accept.rst

 These products install or manage Chef on a remote instance.
 If a user has accepted the appropriate product license locally, it will be automatically transferred to the remote instance.
-This means that if a user has accepted the Chef Infra license locally and converges a Test Kitchen instance with the Chef provisioner, it will succeed by copying the acceptance to the remote instance.
+For example, if a user has accepted the Chef Infra license locally and converges a Test Kitchen instance with the Chef provisioner, it will succeed by copying the acceptance to the remote instance.
 We aim to support this behavior, so Workstation users do not have their workflow affected, but any differences from that behavior are documented below.

 Test Kitchen
 -----------------------------------------------------
 Test Kitchen is not owned by or covered by the Chef license, but installing Chef Client on a test instance is covered by the EULA.
 Without accepting the license, the converge will fail on the test instance.

 The Chef provisioner in Test Kitchen >= 2.3 has been updated to simplify accepting this license on behalf of the test instance.